Rules for Backgammon

 • Black player: Moves cards clockwise and aims for the goal at top right

-Players move in opposite directions, so they will encounter each other's cards along the way!
+Players move in opposite directions, so they will cross paths along the way.

 How to Play